-- 1. NWCCOG in 2019 performed at a level that made it a model program for the State after two years of close scrutiny following audits - 2.
-Annual revenues for 2019 exceeded projections with the exception of one core area (3) while other line items exceeded expectations due to a newly developed enforcement program. - 3.
-Annual inspection billing (4410) fell short of projections due to a change in staffing early in 2019 that set the program back over a month in inspections.
+- 1. NWCCOG since 2019 the program continues to perform at a level that made it a model program for the State after two years of close scrutiny following audits - 2.
+Annual revenues for 2020 exceeded projections again, specifically with the enforcement program which exceeded revenues by over 100%.
+Other revenues also exceeded expectations. - 3.
+Annual inspection billing (4410) fell slightly short of projections.
 New acceptance inspection on new construction also hindered our ability to get caught up.
 We plan for this revenue stream to be back on track early in 2020.
-Other service income (4430) is mostly reserved for 5yr witnessed tests and failed acceptance inspections.
-It is difficult to completely project 2019 at this point since this area is completely driven by the enforcement program Bad debt written off (6930), this category is slightly over budget due to enforcement exposing either the wrong responsible party of just bad information all together?
-Nearly all of monies applied are due to fines being waived as responsibility parties are clarified.
+Other service income (4430) is mostly reserved for 5yr witnessed tests and failed acceptance inspections which exceeded projections by 25%.
+Permit review fees were higher than expected also.
+In all, EIP actual Revenues were \$330,000 greater than budgeted.

-General overview of projected 2020 budget:
+General overview of projected 2021 budget:

-In general the overall budget for 2020 remains the same with exception of the following.
+In general the overall budget for 2021 remains the same with exception of the following.

 - 1. The EIP is proposing an increase in annual inspection fees to keep up with increased costs.
 The last increase for annual inspection fees implemented in 2017 increased fees by \$25.
-For 2020 the EIP program is asking to once again increase the annual inspection fee by the same amount to add \$45,000.00 dollars to the 2020 and beyond review projection.
-The current bump in revenues doe to the new enforcement program will taper off in the next two years.
+For 2020 the EIP program is asking to once again increase the annual inspection fee by the same amount to add \$45,000.00 dollars to the 2021 and beyond review projection.
+The current bump in revenues due to the new enforcement program will taper off in the next two years.
 Fee Schedules attached. - 2.
-Inspection staff salary increase of 5% per employee will add a cost of \$13,995.23 (6121), and increased responsibilities for office staff will result in a wage adjustment.
+Transfers from EIP to Broadband and Regional Business make possible the Broadband Director position and in 2020 will help support the Building Fund in paying for necessary IT Security upgrades identified by two security audits performed in 2020.